On the Piatetski-Shapiro construction for integral models of Shimura varieties: Abstract

 \section{Abstract}

-We study the Piatetski-Shapiro construction, which takes a totally real field $\mathsf{F}$ and a Shimura datum $\gx$ and produces a new Shimura datum $\hy$.
-If $\mathsf{F}$ is Galois, then the Galois group $\Gamma$ of $\mathsf{F}$ acts on $\hy$, and we show that the $\Gamma$-fixed points of the Shimura varieties for $\hy$ recover the Shimura varieties for $\gx$ under some hypotheses.
-For Shimura varieties of Hodge type with parahoric level, we show that the same is true for the $p$-adic integral models constructed by Pappas--Rapoport, if $p$ is unramified in $\mathsf{F}$.
-We also study the $\Gamma$-fixed points of the Igusa stacks of \cite{DanielsVHKimZhang} for $\hy$ and prove optimal results.
+We study the Piatetski-Shapiro construction, which takes a totally real field $\f$ and a Shimura datum $\gx$ and produces a new Shimura datum $\hy$.
+If $\f$ is Galois, then the Galois group $\Gamma$ of $\f$ acts on $\hy$, and we show that the $\Gamma$-fixed points of the Shimura varieties for $\hy$ recover the Shimura varieties for $\gx$ under some hypotheses.
+For Shimura varieties of Hodge type with parahoric level, we show that the same is true for the $p$-adic integral models constructed by Pappas--Rapoport.
+Along the way, we study the $\Gamma$-fixed points of the Igusa stacks of \cites{ZhangThesis, DvHKZIgusaStacks} for $\hy$ and prove optimal results.